One of the Sunday Times 100 Best Summer Reads of 2019.

 Smart people are not only just as prone to making mistakes as everyone else-they may be even more susceptible to them.
 This is the “intelligence trap”.

 Packed with cutting-edge research, historical case studies, entertaining stories, and practical advice, The Intelligence Trap explores the flaws in our understanding of intelligence and expertise, and reveals the ways that even the brightest minds and talented organizations can backfire – from some of Thomas Edison’s worst ideas to failures at NASA, Nokia, and the FBI.
-Featuring timeless lessons from Socrates to Benjamin Franklin to Richard Feynman and the latest behavioral science, The Intelligence Trap shows how to build a cognitive toolkit to avoid mistakes and protect ourselves from misinformation and fake news.
+Featuring timeless lessons from Socrates to Benjamin Franklin to Richard Feynman and the latest behavioral science, The Intelligence Trap shows how to build a cognitive toolkit to improve our decision making, supercharge our memory and learning, boost our productivity and protect ourselves from misinformation and fake news.

 An Evening Standard instant best-seller.
 Extracts and interviews featured in The Times, The Telegraph, The Guardian, New Scientist, Psychology Today, Business Standard and La Stampa.
 Hear in-depth radio interviews on ABC All in the Mind and ABC Nightlife and Radiolab.